willsalazar5221/YSO_Python_Pipeline/recipes/data_format_pipeline.md

 apertures = [3., 3., 3., 3., 3., 3., 3., 3., 3.
 7.] * u.arcsec
 ```

 Once you run the SED fitting process, you now have pars files.
-Now proceed to the second pipeline recipe 'pars_analysis_pipeline'.
+Now proceed to the second pipeline recipe `pars_analysis_pipeline`.